Léo Simpson

 He pursued his studies doing a master of mathematics at the Technical University of Munich from 2019 to 2021.
 This master’s degree was focused on optimization, and his master thesis topic was numerical optimal control applied to walking robots, in a group of researchers from Siemens Technology.
 He then decided to start his Ph.D. in Tool-temp, under the supervision of Dr. Jonas Asprion and Prof. Moritz Diehl, in the framework of the Marie Curie Initial Training Network “ELO-X”.

-Project Description at Tool-Temp AG
+Research Project at Tool-Temp